-An ArcGIS Enterprise deployment is composed of the following:
+An ArcGIS Enterprise deployment is comprised of the following:

 - Web adaptors* and at least one load balancer

 - A file server for the ArcGIS GIS Server configuration store

 - One or more ArcGIS GIS Server sites*

 - Data stores (including registered databases, files in registered folders, an ArcGIS Data Store relational data store*)

 - A portal (in on-premises deployments, this is Portal for ArcGIS*)